NO ONE IS ALONE ON THIS JOURNEY.

 PROMOTING DIGNITY & RESPECT

-We deeply respect people’s values, beliefs & culture & actively work to challenge discrimination & stigma.
+We respect people’s values, beliefs & culture & actively work to challenge discrimination & stigma.

 LEARNING FROM LIVED EXPERIENCE